loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 The fields data in this group are processed according to the [aggregation functions](../func/aggregation-functions.md).
 The obtained values are displayed at the intersection of columns and strings.
 By default, the *Sum* function is selected for all numerical types, whereas for others - *Count*.

-To select other aggregation functions, it is required to double click on the field. При выборе нескольких вариантов функций каждая из них будет рассчитана в отдельном столбце.
+To select other aggregation functions, it is required to double click on the field.
+When selecting several function options, each of them will be calculated in a separate column.

 The order of fields does not matter in the *Measures* group.